The generation of baryon asymmetry and hypermagnetic field by the chiral vortical effect in the presence of sphalerons: Conservation Laws and Equilibrium Conditions

+where $ N_w=2$ is the rank of $\rm SU(2)$.
 In contrast to the vacuum structure of the $\rm SU(3)$ and $\rm SU_{L}(2)$ gauge theories, the vacuum structure of the $\textrm{U}_{\textrm{Y}}(1)$ gauge theory is trivial.
-However, as we shall see, there can be a time-varying nontrivial hypermagnetic field with a net helicity in the symmetric phase.
+However, as we shall see, there can be a nontrivial hypermagnetic field with a time-varying helicity in the symmetric phase.
 The time evolution of the hypermagnetic helicity violates the fermion numbers, in accordance with the anomaly equations.\footnote{Note that the effect of this helicity is different in the broken phase, where it changes only the chirality of the fermions.}